-Area 2a.
-Exercise Dojo
+AREA 2A.
+EXERCISE DOJO

 A serene traditional dojo with polished floors, tapestries, a view overlooking Rybalka and the Dark Wood, training equipment, and bell ropes descending from the ceiling.

-Bellrope Climb.
-A character who succeeds on a DC 13 Strength (Athletics) check can ascend the bell tower by climbing the rope.
+A character who succeeds on a DC 13 Strength (Athletics) check can ascend the bell tower by climbing the ropes.

-Useful Stuff.
 Shelves beneath the southern stairs hold religious artifacts.
-Among them a character can find a Useful Item.
+Among them a character can find a useful item (see below) with a successful DC 12 Wisdom (Perception) or Intelligence (Religion) check.